• Skip to main content

 This feature allows the use of smaller transformers and get more power outputs at the same time.Today due to the easy availability of full bridge driver ICs things have become utterly simple and making a full bridge inverter circuit at home has become a kids play.

-Here we discuss a full bridge inverter circuit using the full bridge driver IC IRS2453(1)D from International Rectifiers.
+Here I have explained a full bridge inverter circuit using the full bridge driver IC IRS2453(1)D from International Rectifiers.

 The mentioned chip is an outstanding full bridge driver IC as it single handedly takes care of all the major criticality involved with H-bridge topologies through its advanced in-built circuitry.